20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Too Thick?

-• Slowly stir in warm milk until desired consistency
+• Slowly stir in warm broth or milk until desired consistency

 Too Thin?

-• Make a small amount of roux to thicken
+• Make a small amount of roux (1 Tbsp butter + 1 Tbsp flour) and whisk in

 Variations & Substitutions

-• Dairy-Free: Substitute with coconut milk and dairy-free cheese
+• Dairy-Free Option: Substitute with plant-based milk and vegan cheese

 Storage & Reheating